Jinja essentials

 Jinja is a versatile templating language for creating dynamic content.
 It supports loops, conditional statements, and variable manipulation, making it ideal for complex data processing in workflows.

-Key Features:
+Key features:

-• Variable Manipulation: Create and modify context variables.
+• Variable manipulation: Create and modify context variables.

-• Dynamic Content Creation: Use loops and conditionals to tailor content.
+• Dynamic content creation: Use loops and conditionals to tailor content.

-• Filter Utilization: Apply built-in filters for efficient data processing.
+• Filter utilization: Apply built-in filters for efficient data processing.

-Understanding Jinja Syntax in Rewst
+Understand Jinja syntax in Rewst

-Braces and Their Functions:
+Braces and their functions

 • Output Values ({{ }}): Display variables or expressions.
 For instance, {{ CTX.user_id }} in Rewst 102 shows user-specific data.